shreyassks/Text-Similarity-App-GKE/README.md

 *.pyd

 2. Set the project
-Gcloud config get-value project
+gcloud config get-value project  # Gives the project name that is set for billing in GCP gcloud config set project <PROJECT-ID> # You can change the project for billing purposes

-Gcloud config set project <PROJECT-ID>
+3. To build a Docker Image and tag it to the Google Container repository (gcr.io) gcloud builds submit --tag gcr.io/PROJECT-ID/<giveanametorepository>     # Container Repo is somewhat similar to Github Repo

-3. To build a Docker Image and tag it to the Google Container repository (gcr.io) Gcloud builds submit --tag gcr.io/PROJECT-ID/<giveanametorepository>
+4. yaml files are config files used in apps where data is stored/transmitted.

-4. Once the image is built copy the docker image link and paste it in deployment.yaml file
+Once the image is built copy the docker image link and paste it in deployment.yaml file

 5. Docker Images will install all the dependancies required for the application